Web Standards risk assessment

 While mandated organisations will be provided in advance with an approved assessment methodology and report format, what follows can be taken as general guidance for all NZ Government organisations on how to approach risk in the context of the web standards.

 This guidance directly supports the aims of the Strategy for a Digital Public Service.

 Web standards conformance and risk

-Most New Zealand Government organisation websites must comply with the New Zealand Government Web Accessibility and Web Usability Standards.
+Most NZ Government organisation websites must comply with the New Zealand Government Web Accessibility and Web Usability Standards.
 These Standards identify a number of requirements regarding web content, legal and policy issues, and notably web accessibility.
-If your organisation is mandated to implement the Standards, it is important to know how your sites do or do not conform, as the kind and degree of non-conformance may be placing your organisation at risk.
+If your organisation is mandated to implement the Standards, it’s important to know how your sites do or do not conform, as the kind and degree of non-conformance may be placing your organisation at risk.

-For example, if your site does not meet certain technical or accessibility requirements, some people with disabilities or those who use different devices might not be able to access your site.
-The inability of an individual or group of individuals to use your site because it is inaccessible could lead to negative consequences, including reduced uptake of online services and formal human rights complaints.
+For example, if your site does not meet certain technical or accessibility requirements, some disabled people or those who use different devices might not be able to access your site.
+The inability of an individual or group of individuals to use your site because it’s inaccessible could lead to negative consequences, including reduced uptake of online services and formal human rights complaints.

 Non-mandated organisation websites

 Even if your organisation is not mandated to comply with the Web Accessibility and Web Usability Standards, it remains important to know how each of your web products performs in terms of risk as your organisation remains subject to the Human Rights Act (1993) and the Bill of Rights Act (1990).

 The identification, review, and management of risk form part of the regular strategic, operational, and planning activities surrounding any major project such as a website.
 Risk assessment and management help ensure that a project can achieve its objectives with the minimum of disruption and cost.